gpaurelien/myanimelist-api-wrapper/README.md

 # myanimelist-api-wrapper
-MyAnimeList api wrapper for ease to use
+MyAnimeList wrapped API for ease of use